XunzhiLi/EE-629-A/README.md

-# This is a EE-629-A class
+# This is a EE 629-A class
 *this is my class (internet of things)  from Stevens*

 * student name: xunzhi li